Ponchest/kotlin/plugins/js-plain-objects/README.md

 ### Prerequisites

-Before all, it is recommended to read root `README.md` and ensure you have all the necessary things installed (you don't need JDK6 to work with this plugin).
+Before you begin, it is recommended to read the root `README.md` file and ensure that you have all the necessary tools installed.

+> Note: Yyou don't need JDK6 installed to work with this plugin.

 ### Installing locally